open-traffic-generator/conformance/readme.md

 2. Deploy topology

     ```sh
-    # use free distribution of ixia-c
+    # use DP-only distribution of ixia-c
-    ./do.sh topo new
+    ./do.sh topo new dp

-    # use licensed distribution of ixia-c
+    # use CP/DP distribution of ixia-c
     # enter GITHUB PAT instead of password when prompted for credentials
-    ./do.sh topo new lic
+    ./do.sh topo new cpdp
     ```

     > Once deployment is done, `test-config.yaml` is automatically generated in present working directory and can be used to customize test run